darkoverlordofdata/ShmupWarz2/notes.md

 Should I go back to including lib as source code?
 This is how ooc & nim work.
 The only dependancies would be the sdl2.so
-Potentially better optimization, better portability.
+Potentially better optimization, better portability, fewer requirements for using GObject.

 suppose there were a gui for editing entitas.json, selecting resources, configuring packaging.